BlogDynamics 365 Customer Service

 Service

-Many things could be automated and simplified:
+Yet much of this could be automated and simplified:

 • Automatically sort and prioritize requests